-If you are awake during the procedure and at any time you want it to stop, let the endoscopist know.
+If at any time you want the procedure to stop, raise your hand to let the endoscopist know.
 They will end the procedure as soon as it is safe to do so.

 Can I be sent to sleep for the procedure?